iotexproject/pebble-simulator/README.md

 4. Now return to the main menu, you can see the configured private key at the end of menu '7'.

+## Publish all data
+Since the data has a time stamp, it is necessary to select menu "3" to generate new data before publishing the data.